High fidelity archiving for IBM Notes databases

 Export XML archives to HTML format for easy viewing in a browser

-Archiving to both XML and HTML formats provides maximum future proofing at minimal cost with free access to nicely formatted, browsable data for users.
+Archiving to both XML and HTML formats provides maximum future proofing at minimal cost with free access to nicely formatted, searchable data for users.

-Contact us to get a trial license, schedule a demo, request pricing info or just learn more about Teamstudio Export.
+Contact us to schedule a demo, request pricing info or just learn more about Teamstudio Export.